Films in English in Palma

-As of Friday, 12 March these are the films screenings and showtimes in Palma.
-Showing at Ocimax in Palma is Raya and the Last Dragon and Harry Potter and the Order of the Phoenix.
-Showing this week at CineCiutat are Minari, The Little Things and Dating Amber.
+As of Friday, 19 March these are the films screenings and showtimes in Palma.
+Showing at Ocimax in Palma is Raya and the Last Dragon, Harry Potter and the Half-Blooded Prince and La Gomera (The Whistler).
+Showing this week at CineCiutat are The Father (rerun), Minari and The Little Things.

 Raya and the Last Dragon (2021)